ethereum/casper/README.md

 pytest tests
 ```

-## Version of Vyper to Compile Casper
+## Vyper Version to Compile Casper

-We recommend using the vyper version installed as a dependency from requirements.txt.
+We recommend using the Vyper version installed as a dependency from requirements.txt.

 NOTE: The latest version of Vyper throws an error when compiling the Casper contract due to a syntax changes

-NOTE: This not needed if steps above followed
+Installing this version separately is not necessary if the steps above are followed.

 ```bash
 git clone https://github.com/ethereum/vyper.git@248c723288e84899908048efff4c3e0b12f0b3dc